 New advances in treatment, such as targeted therapy and clinical trials, are also being explored to provide hope for those affected by this condition.

 Living with a diagnosis of brain stem glioma requires coping with numerous challenges, including managing symptoms, treatment side effects, and emotional impacts.
-Support from healthcare professionals, counseling, and support groups can be invaluable resources for patients and their families.
+Support from healthcare professionals, counselling, and support groups can be invaluable resources for patients and their families.

 Brain stem glioma is a serious condition that requires immediate attention and a comprehensive treatment plan.
 Early detection and advances in medical treatments offer hope for those facing this diagnosis.
 If you or someone you know exhibits symptoms of brain stem glioma, consulting a healthcare professional promptly is crucial.

-Brain stem glioma is a type of brain tumor that arises in the brain stem, which is the part of the brain connected to the spinal cord.
+Brain stem glioma is a type of brain tumour that arises in the brain stem, which is the part of the brain connected to the spinal cord.
 This condition can significantly impact bodily functions regulated by the brain stem, including breathing, heart rate, and swallowing.
 To understand brain stem glioma better, it's important to familiarize yourself with some commonly used terms related to its diagnosis, treatment, and management.
 Here's a simplified glossary of terms often encountered in discussions about brain stem glioma.

-Glioma refers to a tumor that originates from the glial cells in the brain or spine.
+Glioma refers to a tumour that originates from the glial cells in the brain or spine.
 Glial cells support and nourish neurons.
 Gliomas are categorized based on the type of glial cell involved and can be either benign (noncancerous) or malignant (cancerous).

 The brain stem is a critical area at the base of the brain that connects the cerebrum with the spinal cord.
 It controls essential life-sustaining functions, including breathing, heart rate, and blood pressure.